joshuahwfwEE/master_axi/README.md

 note:
-single beat master only issues one request at a time
+single beat master only issues single transaction for transfer 1 data beats at a time
 ![alt text](https://zipcpu.com/img/wbm2axisp/single-master-reads.svg)
 This master uses the RREADY and BREADY signals as states in a state machine to know whether or not it is in the middle of a read or write cycle.
 Once the last acknowledgment is returned, the core returns to idle, lowers RREADY and BREADY, and is then ready to accept a new burst request.